developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/mgmt/index.md

         * **Finding –** the device search is initiated by another user
         * **Found –** the device is located after conducting the search
         * **Cannot Find –** the device could not be found after the search was conducted
-        * **Decommissioned –** device is removed from the active device pool
+        * **Decommissioned –** the device is removed from the active device pool
+        * **Unlicensed -** the device is not allocated with a license, therefore the app will not operate.
 * **Friendly name –** the assigned friendly device name as registered by the administrator
 * **Device Model –** the model of the device
 * **Serial Number –** the serial number of the device
 * **License State:**
         * **Licensed -** device is allocated with a license
-        * **Unlicensed -** device is not allocated with a license and therefore the app will not operate on the device
+        * **Unlicensed -** the device is not allocated with a license, therefore the app will not operate.
 * **Site Name –** displays the assigned friendly name for the site as registered by the administrator.
 If no value assigned, it is blank.
 * **Last Connected AP –** displays the AP the device was last connected to, which aids in identifying the device location
 * **Last Reported –** displays the time stamp of the last time the device reported to the server